Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical and quantum chaos

 where $s_{k} = E_{k+1} - E_{k}$.
 For uncorrelated eigenvalues, whose level spacing distribution follows the Poisson distribution, the mean value of $\widetilde{r}_k$ is $\langle \widetilde{r} \rangle_{\text{P}} \approx 0.386$.
 However, for correlated levels, whose level spacing distribution is Wigner–Dyson, the mean value is $\langle \widetilde{r} \rangle_{\text{WD}} \approx 0.536$.

 In Figs.~\ref{fig:nns_dicke}(a)-\ref{fig:nns_dicke}(d), we show the level spacing distribution for the Dicke Hamiltonian, as the coupling parameter $\gamma$ grows and the system moves from the regular [Fig.~\ref{fig:nns_dicke}(a)] to a chaotic regime [Fig.~\ref{fig:nns_dicke}(d)].
 In Fig.~\ref{fig:nns_dicke}(e), we show the average ratio of consecutive energy levels as a function of $\gamma$ for different system sizes.
 The agreement between the numerical results and the limiting values of $\langle \widetilde{r} \rangle$ improves as the system size increases.
+The analysis of level statistics for the isolated Dicke model has been done in various works~\cite{Emary2003PRL,Emary2003PRE,Bastarrachea2014PRAb,Bastarrachea2016PRE,Bastarrachea2017PS,Wang2020}.